NICMx/rdap-server/using-apache-shiro.md

 #### Restrict access

 If the authentication filter is going to be used, then it must be related to an URL path or paths.
 The `[urls]` section helps to define this behavior, the following sections explain what must be done in order to configure the access according to the implementer needs.
-The **default** behavior is [**Basic authentication with permissive access**](#basic-authentication-with-permissive-access).
+The **default** behavior is [**Disable basic authentication**](#disable-basic-authentication).

 ##### Basic authentication with permissive access

-This is the **default** configuration used by the server.
 The term "permissive access" means that the resources are still public, but whenever the HTTP header "WWW-Authenticate" is received the credentials will be validated in order to authenticate the user.
 If the authentication fails, then the corresponding **401** HTTP response code will be returned; if the authentication succeeds, then the user will be authenticated and will have access to whatever things the implementer decides.

 At Shiro's configuration file, the `authcBasic` filter must be enabled and in the `[urls]` section the corresponding resources must be related to the filter with the `permissive` qualifier (this qualifier is used internally by Apache Shiro to enable the permissive behavior).
 The configuration at `shiro.ini` must include these lines: